jamiebeach/Learning-2024/Certification - Azure AI Engineer Associate/notes.md

 - Consume from REST endpoint
 - Active Learning can help you get better answer selection over time.

+### Azure Bot Service
+- **Cards** :
+    1. **Adaptive Cards** : A card format that allows for complex, customizable card layouts with controls like buttons, text inputs, date pickers, and more.
+Adaptive cards can adapt their appearance to match the host platform or application.
+    2. **Hero Cards** : Cards that typically contain a large image, one or more buttons, and text.
+They are useful for highlighting a single item or action.
+    3. **Thumbnail Cards** : Similar to hero cards but designed to showcase multiple items in a more compact format.
+Thumbnail cards include a thumbnail image, text, and buttons.
+    4. **Receipt Cards** : Cards designed to show a receipt to the user.
+They can include a list of items with prices, tax information, and total amount.
+    5. **Sign-In Cards** : Cards that provide a way for users to sign in to a service.
+They typically include a sign-in button that opens a sign-in URL.
+    6. **Animation Cards** : Cards designed to display an animation.
+They support GIF or short video clips.
+    7. **Video Cards** : Cards for showcasing video content.
+They include controls for playing the video directly within the card.
+    8. **Audio Cards** : Cards that play audio clips.
+They include playback controls for the audio content.
+    9. **Carousel Cards** : A format to display multiple cards (of any type) as a carousel that users can scroll through horizontally.
+    10. **List Cards** : A format for displaying a list of items, where each item can be a card or a simple list entry.

 ### Build a Conversational Language Understanding Model
 - NLP (Natural Language Processing) vs NLU (Natural Language Understanding) - determining semantic meaning from natural language
 - User Input -> NLU Model determines meaning -> App performs action